LumKitty/NyanSaber/README.md

 This plugin allows VNyan nodegraphs to react to events in Beat Saber such as song start, end and fail.
 It also provides information about the song.
 It is intended to be used in conjunction with [LIVnyan](https://github.com/LumKitty/LIVnyan), my plugin for using VNyan as your model renderer in VR games

+**Warning: I haven't fully updated this doc for 0.4 yet.
+Will do it soon I promise!**

 ## Installation and usage
 Install to VNyan in the usual way, by copying the included DLLs to VNyan\Items\Assemblies
 Don't forget to enable third party plugins in VNyan: Menu -> Settings -> Misc -> Additional Settings -> Allow third party mods/plugins